 FIGURE 1.
-Average monthly temperature and rainfall in Palau, 1991-2020
+Average monthly mean, max, and min temperatures and rainfall in Palau, 1991-2020

 Key Trends

 Temperature

 Warming trends are observed in Palau.
 Since 1953, annual and seasonal maximum temperatures have increased at a rate of 0.11°C (0.2°F) per decade.
 In the Koror region, the annual number of warm days and warm nights have increased, with the annual number of cool days having decreased.